k8s-platform-hub/hello-python-django/README.md

 ![alt text][data1]
 ![alt text][data2]

-This means that you can now leverage the Hasura data queries to perform CRUD operations on these tables.
+This means that you can now leverage the hasura data queries to perform CRUD operations on these tables.

-For eg, to fetch a list of all articles from the article table, you have to send the following JSON request to the data api endpoint -> `https://data.cluster-name.hasura-app.io/v1/query` (replace `cluster-name` with your cluster name)
+For eg, to fetch a list of all articles from the article table, you have to send the following JSON request to the data api endpoint -> `https://data.<cluster-name>.hasura-app.io/v1/query` (replace `<cluster-name>` with your cluster name)

 ```json
 {